Intersection patterns in spaces with a forbidden homological minor: Homological minors in grid complexes

-The stair convex hull was introduced by Bukh et al.~\cite{stairConv} as a tool for analyzing point configurations and extremal problems in discrete geometry such as lower bounds on the size of weak $\varepsilon$-nets.
-We now reformulate this notion in terms of chains of the grid complex $G[n]^m$; this resembles their recursive definition.
+The stair convex hull was introduced by Bukh et al.~\cite{stairConv} as a tool for analyzing point configurations related to extremal problems in discrete geometry such as lower bounds on the size of weak $\varepsilon$-nets.
+Here we define a particular class of chains in the grid complex $G[n]^m$ that resembles their recursive definition.